Boundary regularity and a priori estimates for fractional equations on unbounded domains: Appendix

 Hence $\lim _{i\to\infty}A_i(x,R)=0$.
 Therefore

 Then the same argument in \cite{Du2023blowup} implies $\lim _{i\to\infty}F_i(x,R)$ exists and

 \end{proof}

-{\bf{Acknowledgements.}} Guo is partially supported by the NSFC-12501145, the Postdoctoral Fellowship Program of CPSF (No.GZC20252004), the Natural Science Foundation of Shanghai (No.25ZR1402207), and the China Postdoctoral Science Foundation (No.2025T180838 and 2025M773061).
-Li and Ouyang are partially supported by NSFC-12031012, NSFC-W2531006 and the Institute of Modern Analysis-A Frontier Research Center of Shanghai.
+{\bf{Acknowledgements.}} Guo is partially supported by the National Natural Science Foundation of China (Grant No. 12501145), the Natural Science Foundation of Shanghai (No. 25ZR1402207), the China Postdoctoral Science Foundation (No. 2025T180838 and No. 2025M773061), the Postdoctoral Fellowship Program of CPSF (No. GZC20252004), and the Institute of Modern Analysis-A Frontier Research Center of Shanghai.
+Li and Ouyang are partially supported by the National Natural Science Foundation of China (Grant No. W2531006, 12250710674 and 12031012) and the Institute of Modern Analysis-A Frontier Research Center of Shanghai.

 {\bf{Date availability statement:}} Data will be made available on reasonable request.

 {\bf{Conflict of interest statement:}} There is no conflict of interest.

 Yahong Guo